roualdes/MATH131/week-04.md

 Let's continue developing the plot we started at the end of [Week 03](aggregating).
-Our goal is to display information about the mean total amount of sleep mamals (in our dataset) get, where the data are grouped by their `vore` status.
-This is a task for aggregating: group by `vore` and summarize `sleep_total` with the function `np.mean`.
+Our goal is to display information about the mean total amount of sleep mamals (in our dataset) get, where the data are grouped by the categorical variable `vore`.
+This is a task for
+aggregating: group by `vore` and summarize `sleep_total` with the function `np.mean`.
 Since the mean of any dataset is random, as part of the random sampling of the data, we should also calculate and display the error in our estimate associated with the mean.
 That is, we should display a confidence interval for the mean.

 ```{code-cell}
 import numpy as np